DPSEve/Math5800Spring2020/README.md

 - Games and Decisions by Luce and Raiffa.
       {Chris: This is an older text by Dover that Chris has read.
 It goes over the mathematical fundamentals of combinatorial game theory, includes definitions and descriptions for zero-sum games, imperfecti information, et cetera.
 A more modern reference incorporating algorithms and machine learning would be good.}

-                        To Do List
-- Split py file into several different files and make interaction very clear
-- Clean up code and comment it
-- Fix bug that happens when board is full
-- Function to combine .csv files
-- Function convert .csv files data to Evelyn version
-- Learn pytorch Stuph
-- Fit code into Pytorch
-- Neural Network I guess
-- Fix data-based apparoach AI